-Sometimes we’re asked what is the most important thing that Phoenix area homeowner's can do to ensure efficient functionality of their air conditioning and heating system between their seasonal PLUS Maintenance Tune-ups?
+Sometimes we’re asked what is the most important thing that Tempe area homeowner's can do to ensure efficient functionality of their air conditioning and heating system between their seasonal PLUS Maintenance Tune-ups?
 The answer is simple this; remember to change the heating and air conditioning air filter.
 Buying new furnace and return air filters is extremely important to the effectiveness of your HVAC system, plus your home's air quality.
 Did you know indoor air pollution is among the top five environmental health risks?
 We know it's the last thing on your mind, but this is really important stuff.
-Changing the air filters is not a tough thing to do for most Phoenix homeowners, but there are usually two hurdles to actually completing this job:
+Changing the air filters is not a tough thing to do for most Tempe homeowners, but there are usually two hurdles to actually completing this job:

 - Determining just how often to change your furnace or air conditioner filter.